 On-Line Non-Spin (including Quick Start Generation Resource with telemetered status of On-Line) or SOR:

 Minor change.
 Offer floors on Non-Spin capacity will be removed(?).
 Currently the online Non-Spin capacity is always available to SCED.
-Under RT Co-optimization, the “HASL-free” operation described above would allow this capacity to be converted to energy, if required.
+Under RT Co-optimization, the “HASL-free” operation described above would allow this capacity to be converted to energy, if required.(Calpine Comment: Removing the NSRS offer floors and not replacing that price formation penalty factor rolls the clock back on price formation and allows for ERCOT to deploy NSRS in RTC at the prevailing offer curve price for energy.
+This appears to remove the pricing penalty from the deployment of an operating reserve with no adjustment made elsewhere in the market design.
+Further optimization of system dispatch should not open the door to deploying operating reserves at prevailing energy prices.
+“Double Whammy”?)

 Off-Line Non-Spin (truly Off-Line) (Option 1) or Non-Spinning Operating Reserve (NSOR) that is truly Off-Line (Option 2)